Roger Godsiff: Political career

+Andy McSmith's book Faces of Labour (1996), contends that Godsiff obtained selection for his seat in 1992 by dubious means which, although accepted by the Labour Party, were too late to act upon.
+In 2005, Tribune made similar allegations about his successful bid to stave off deselection, which was only thwarted by the local votes of his former employer, the GMB Union.
+Godsiff had angered many in his local party by his calls for curbs on immigration.

 During the 2010 general election campaign, Godsiff issued leaflets suggesting the Liberal Democrats were in favour of "convicted murderers, rapists and paedophiles to be given the vote", which the Lib Dems denied was their policy.
 The leaflets contained images of various high-profile criminals, including child sex offender and nursery worker Vanessa George and serial killer Steven Wright.
 Labour's general secretary Ray Collins said the leaflet was not approved at a national level and the local campaign was later scrapped.

 In 2011, The Guardian declared that, based on his participation in votes, Godsiff was "Britain's laziest MP", being absent from 88% of votes at the start of that year.
 He had attended less than 50% of parliamentary debates during his whole time in office and refused to take any part in hustings meetings.
 He responded to the Birmingham Mail about his participation, saying, "when you are in opposition and the government has a substantial majority, you know perfectly well that you aren't going to be able to have an effect on every vote".

-Godsiff opposed same-sex marriage in 2013, saying that he did not want to "[redefine] the current definition of marriage."
+In May 2013, Godsiff voted against the Marriage (Same Sex Couples) Act 2013 final reading, opposing the legalisation of same-sex marriage within England and Wales.
+Godsiff advised he opposed the "redefining the current definition of marriage."

 Godsiff was one of seven signatories in 2014 of an open letter to Ed Miliband calling upon him to commit to restricting the ability of workers from low income EU countries to move to the UK.

 In the 2016 United Kingdom European Union membership referendum, Godsiff supported the Leave campaign, although his constituency voted by 66.4% to remain in the European Union.
 Unusually for a pro-Brexit MP, he abstained from the vote to invoke Article 50, which would commence the UK's process of withdrawal from the EU, on the grounds that he was respecting his constituents' pro-Remain vote.